 Patient Dependence on Prescription Drugs

 Experts and physicians have seen an increased dependence on prescription drug use, particularly pain and anxiety medications.
-These products are extremely potent and addictive, and they can be dangerous if combined incorrectly with other pharmaceuticals or alcohol.
+These products are extremely potent and addictive, and they can prove fatal if combined incorrectly with other pharmaceuticals or alcohol.

 The Centers for Disease Control (CDC) reports that the most commonly abused drugs include Soma, Vicodin, OxyContin and Xanax.
 In fact, a relatively new opioid painkiller known as Fentanyl is taking the nation by storm; it is 100 times stronger than morphine and comes in both lollipop and patch form.
 This group of legal opioids causes more deaths than both cocaine and heroin combined.